 Faculty, staff, or students who require parking privileges because of health problems should contact Transportation Services in writing by email for specific information about obtaining this permit.
 If medical conditions exist for more than six weeks, it is recommended that steps be taken to acquire an accessible placard from the state.

 DEPARTMENTAL PASS: Provides university employees access to restricted areas for conduct of employment-related business.
 For occasional, short-term use only.
 Pass is not to be used for parking to attend class, drive-through only, for long-term parking while at one’s regular job station, or for any personal (not employment-related) reason.
 Abuse of the intended purposes of the pass will result in revocation of both individual and departmental parking privileges.

 Departmental pass must be taken to a traffic control booth or the Transportation Services office in order to receive one courtesy pass, valid up to three hours, and must be accompanied by a valid KU parking permit/e-permit.
 Full price to replace if lost or stolen.

 STATE VEHICLE: Any state vehicle parked in a color zone parking lot is required to have a registered license plate with a valid parking permit/e-permit for that lot.
 University departments may purchase parking permits for state vehicles for gold, blue, red or yellow zones.
 State vehicles are required to pay at meters.
-State vehicles may park free in lot 301 or 302.
+State vehicles may park free in lot 302.